 Funding Opportunity: Amplifying Health Advocacy

-Our Amplifying Health Advocacy funding opportunity will support a range of advocacy activities across the state of Colorado that will enable all Coloradans to live their healthiest lives.
+Our Amplifying Health Advocacy funding opportunity will support a range of advocacy tactics across the state of Colorado that will enable all Coloradans to live their healthiest lives.
 Through providing general operating support, technical assistance and opportunities for convening, the Foundation seeks to contribute to a stronger and more interconnected ecosystem of advocates across the state who are working to advance health equity in Colorado.

 Have questions?
 We’re here to talk through your ideas and encourage you to connect with us before applying for funding.
 If you don’t already work with a program officer, please reach out to us by email or by phone at 303-953-3600, and be sure to note the county you work in and area of interest.